Configuring a Site-to-Site IPsec VPN¶

-Firewall rules must be added (Firewall > Rules, IPsec tab) that govern what traffic is allowed to pass on the VPN tunnels.
-At the very least, an allow all rule (Pass protocol any, src host any, dst host any) is needed.
+Firewall rules must exist (Firewall > Rules, IPsec tab) that govern traffic allowed to pass on the VPN tunnels.
+At a minimum, an allow all rule (Pass protocol any, src host any, dst host any) is needed.
 That said, more restrictive rules are better to enforce proper network security protocols.

 Rules are automatically added to the WAN to allow the tunnel to connect, but if the option to disable automatic VPN rules is checked, then manual rules may be required.
-In that case, check the WAN rules to ensure that the traffic from the remote pfSense host is allowed.
+In that case, check the WAN rules to ensure that the traffic from the remote peer is allowed.
 IPsec uses UDP port 500 and 4500, and protocol ESP (or AH if set that way).
-If there is trouble establishing a tunnel, check the firewall logs (Status > System Logs, Firewall tab), and if blocked packets are seen, add appropriate rules to allow that traffic.
+If there is trouble establishing a tunnel, check the firewall logs (Status > System Logs, Firewall tab), and if blocked packets from the peer appear in the log, add appropriate rules to allow that traffic.

-What if the pfSense isn’t the main Internet Firewall?¶
+What if pfSense is not the main Internet Firewall?¶

-In some cases there is a different firewall or router sitting between pfSense and the Internet.
-If this is the case, then it is necessary to add a port forward for ESP and UDP 500 to pfSense.
+In some cases there is a different firewall or router sitting between this firewall and the Internet.
+If this is the case it is necessary to add a port forward for ESP and UDP 500 to send the traffic to this firewall.
 The outside router must be able to properly handle NAT of this traffic, and some do not.
-A modem’s “DMZ” mode may also help here.
-In this case, NAT Traversal should also be enabled on Phase 1.
+A modem’s “DMZ” mode or 1:1 NAT may also help here.
+In this case, NAT Traversal will be needed, but the default Auto setting should be sufficient.